Committee for Yiddish

 VIEW OUR LATEST PROGRAMS:

-Thomas Soxberger: "Yiddish Writers, Yiddish Books, and Yiddish Publishing Companies in Vienna in the 1930s and their Fate during the Holocaust," the CFY annual Yiddish-language Holocaust Education Lecture.
+"Yiddish Writers, Yiddish Books, and Yiddish Publishing Companies in Vienna in the 1930s and their Fate during the Holocaust," with Thomas Soxberger (in Yiddish).